iit-cs429/main/README.md

 - Please read IIT's [Academic Honesty Policy](http://www.iit.edu/student_affairs/handbook/information_and_regulations/code_of_academic_honesty.shtml)
 - All work you turn in must be done by you alone.
-- All violations will be reported to `academichonesty@iit.edu`.
-- The first violation will result in a failing grade for that assignment/test.
-The second will result in a failing grade for the course.
+- **All violations will be reported to `academichonesty@iit.edu` and may result in a failing grade for the assignment and/or course.**

 **Late Submission Policy**